Government House, Bermuda: Government House today

 Government House is used for national and ceremonial functions, as well as receptions and meetings with foreign dignitaries and heads of state.
 As well as being the official residence of the governor's family, it is also a working office employing executive, secretarial and domestic staff for the governor and the deputy governor (who resides elsewhere).

-Although the governor is King Charles III's representative, appointed by the British government, the upkeep of Government House (and the governor's own salary, staff and other expenses) is the responsibility of the Government of Bermuda.
+Although the governor is 's representative, appointed by the British government, the upkeep of Government House (and the governor's own salary, staff and other expenses) is the responsibility of the Government of Bermuda.

+In 2024 the building was deemed uninhabitable due to deterioration caused by water ingress and vacated pending major repair works.